Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ## General Logic for Message Judgement in Client Side
-1.Judge message type.
+- Judge message type.
 There are three types of messages at present: message (the commonly used messages for push), notice (the notices generally used), and command (consecutive command).

-2.Judge messages by userId.
-Messages with userId are private messages, messages without userId are common messages.

-3.Judge messages by topic.
+- Judge messages by topic.
 You could judge the message type through the topic.

-4.Judge messages by subject.
+- Judge messages by subject.
 For the same type of messages with the same topic, you could judge the type of messages through their subjects.

 # Public Channels